 - When They See Us on Netflix lays out the story of the Central Park Five from the perspective of the wrongly accused/convicted and their families throughout the ordeal.
 Director Ava DuVernay received the Freedom and Justice award at the 2019 Innocence Project gala.

 - 13th (an Ava DuVernay documentary) on Netflix addresses the history of racial inequality in the U.S., with a focus on disproportionate incarceration.

 - Time: The Kalief Browder Story is a Netflix mini-series that covers the story of a 16-year-old who spends three years in Rikers without a trial (2/3 in solitary confinement) because he won’t plead to a crime he didn’t commit (stealing a backpack).
 The trauma’s lasting effects led to his suicide two years after his release.

-- Green Book (currently playing on Showtime) demonstrates an earlier phase of the systemic injustice that persists today.
+- Green Book (viewed on Showtime) demonstrates an earlier phase of the systemic injustice that persists today.
 As Kareem Abdul-Jabbar wrote, on The Hollywood Reporter, “Green Book interprets the sea of historical events to reveal a truth relevant to today: Resist those who would tell you to know your place.”

 - Time‘s 11 Moments From Asian American History That You Should Know covers widely unknown/unacknowledged examples of anti-Asian sentiment and activity in America, in the face of the most recent as COVID-19 set in.